Content Distribution Strategy: A Guide for Tech Companies

 Sponsored newsletters and native placements

-For paid distribution, each platform has its own ad manager: LinkedIn Campaign Manager, Meta Business Suite, Google Ads for display and YouTube.
-Syndication platforms like NetLine and Bombora provide self-serve interfaces for content syndication campaigns with intent data targeting.
+For paid distribution, each platform has its own ad manager, LinkedIn Campaign Manager, Meta Business Suite, Google Ads.
+Syndication platforms like NetLine and Bombora provide self serve interfaces with intent data targeting.
+For analytics and attribution, Google Analytics 4 plus UTM parameters form the baseline, layered with your CRM's attribution reporting to connect distribution activity to pipeline.

-The content distribution launch checklist
+What does a content distribution launch checklist look like

 Before publishing

-If paid promotion is planned, build the targeting criteria and creative assets.
-Identify two to three people or publications who might share or cover this content and prep outreach messages.
-Create any supporting assets: social graphics, pull quotes, short video clips, or carousel posts.
+Identify the primary distribution channels for this piece.
+Write platform specific social copy, three to five variations per platform.
+Draft the email copy.
+Build paid targeting criteria if planned.
+Identify two to three people or publications who might share or cover this content and prep outreach.
+Create supporting assets, social graphics, pull quotes, short video clips.

 Launch day